 Ans.
-No You have to be registered as a voter in the current electoral roll to contest election.
+No. The candidate has to be registered as a voter in the current electoral roll to contest election.
 (Refer: Sec.
 4 (d) and Section 5 (c) of Representation of People Act, 1951)

 Q 3.
 I am registered as a voter in a particular State.
 Can I contest election for Lok Sabha (House of the People) from outside that State?